 Those are the times when it’s useful to have a crutch, a go-to thing that could magically spark the creativity in the writer and get things going.
 And those kinds of crutches exist, although we don’t like to call them that.
 They are techniques for gathering ideas, and they should be adopted by the writer instead of being used in crisis situations.
 That’s how crisis situations are avoided.
 So here it goes.

 Where to Look

 There are two major sources you need to monitor constantly.
 One of them is social media, and the other is blogs in the same niche you’re writing in.
-Social media and blogs will provide you a wealth of inspiration and information you can use to craft your content.
-Take the time to go over social media posts which deal with things of interest to your writing, but also try to cast a wide net from time to time, because you never know what interesting things you might catch.
+Social media and blogs will provide you with a wealth of inspiration and information you can use to craft your content.
+Take the time to go over social media posts that deal with things of interest to your writing, but also try to cast a wide net from time to time, because you never know what interesting things you might catch.

 What to Look For

 You’re looking for anything and everything that might tickle your brain.
 If you want to be specific, however, you are looking for news and user-generated content.
 These two provide a wealth of ideas and information you can easily use to kick-start a great blog post.
 Here’s how to do it.
 Look through the comment sections of the blogs you keep track of.
 See if there is anything the posts on the blog are lacking, according to the comments.
 This will not only give you an idea for a topic, but it will also give you an idea of what topics are important for an audience that’s similar to yours.
 As for the news, anything new that happens in your niche has the potential to be crafted into a great piece of content.